 yo yarn over (1 stitch increased)

-We hope that this beginner’s guide to knitting has inspired you to pick up some needles and yarn and cast on your first project!
-Head to our knitting section for more how-tos and project ideas.
+We hope that this knitting for beginners guide has inspired you to pick up some needles and yarn and cast on your first project!
+Head to our knitting patterns section for more project ideas, and see how to knit for more tips and tutorials.